 Without realising I’ve been helping clients execute Inbound Marketing strategies for years.
-It’s a bit of a surprise to me since I have absolutely no claim to being a marketing specialist.
+A a bit of a surprise to me since I thought I had absolutely no claim to being ‘in the marketing biz’.

 Yes, “Inbound Marketing” sounds like one of those annoying buzzwords.
 But as it turns out, a huge (really huge) part of my job is centred on delivering one of the key tools for Inbound Marketing & Content Marketing: a well-planned website.